mtrafisz/nya-sweeper/readme.md

 ## Building

 For intended build process you need CMake and a C compiler.

-Newest commit of raylib will also be downloaded and built so you need [all of stuff required to build raylib](https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux#building-library).
+On Linux you will also need [all of stuff required to build raylib](https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux#building-library).

 1. Initialize submodules: `git submodule update --init --recursive`
 2. Build with CMake: `cmake -B build . && cmake --build build`